-But it’s not that straightforward, unfortunately the effectiveness of single trade promotion activity remains often unclear and 2/3 of the promotions fail to break even and end up causing loss for the company.
-This challenge is global and Nordics is not an exception.
+However, it’s not that straightforward as unfortunately, the effectiveness of single trade promotion activity remains often unclear and 2/3 of the promotions fail to break even and end up causing loss for the company.
+This challenge is global, companies in the Nordics are not an exception.

 During the past year we interviewed 36 FMCG companies in the Nordics about trade promotions; how promotions are planned, analyzed and what are the challenges.
 We also wanted to learn more about their best practices.
 In the discussions the complexity of trade promotions was obvious, as up to 89% of the companies said they struggle with analyzing the effectiveness and profitability of trade promotions.

 Depending on the market FMCG companies can run even over 1000 promotions per year and the SKUs per campaign vary a lot depending on the market.
 Therefore, it is not a surprise that analyzing the true impact of promotions, discovering the best performing tactics, and managing the overall process can be very laborious.
 In many companies the trade promotion process also involves several stakeholders, which adds complexity.

 To be able to analyze the results you need to have data in the same place but in most cases the data is scattered.
 Also, convincing retailers anything that differs from their opinion requires strong fact-based argumentation.
 Getting those needed proof points in place, requires a lot of work.